adenugbamichael/gamehub/README.md

 - Manage component state
 - Build forms with React Hook Forms
 - Implement form validation using Zod
-- Connect your React apps to the backend
+- Connect your React app to the backend
-- Deploy your React apps
+- Deploy your React app
-- Use VSCode shortcuts to increase your productivity
-- Write clean code like a pro
-- Apply best practices